Vili language

-Vili (Civili) is one of the Zone H Bantu languages, grouped with the Kongo clade.
+Vili (Civili, Tshivili) is one of the Zone H Bantu languages, grouped with the Kongo clade.

-The language has a few thousand native speakers spread along the coast between southern Gabon and Cabinda, most of them in the Republic of the Congo's Kouilou, Pointe-Noire and Niari departments.
+The language has a few thousand native speakers along the coast between southern Gabon and northern Cabinda, most of them in the Republic of the Congo's Kouilou, Pointe-Noire and Niari departments.

 The Vili people (singular Muvili, plural Bavili) were the population of the 17th- to 18th-century Kingdom of Loango in the same region.